feurbano/data_management_2020/README.md

 Data management is increasingly becoming a necessary skill for ecologists, as has already happened with statistics and GIS.
 This is especially true for movement ecology that can exploit data sets of ever increasing size, frequency and resolution from tagging techniques.
 These data come with complex associated information related to the animal characteristics, interactions and management and to the environmental context, such as population density, weather, habitat types and vegetation indexes based on remote sensing.
 This course has the objective to learn how to handle, model, store, and process in a robust and efficient way animal ecology data, and particularly the spatio-temporal information linked with movement data.
-These objectives will be pursued through a hands-on, step by step approach during an intense one-week course with a mix of technical lectures and hands-on exercises to manage and manipulate ecological data typically used in Movement Ecology.
+These objectives will be pursued through a hands-on, step by step approach during an intense one-week course with a mix of technical lectures and hands-on exercises to manage and manipulate ecological data typically used in movement ecology.
 Proficiently following the course will provide participants with solid skills in management and analysis of ecological spatio-temporal data.
 At the end of the course the participants:
 * will be able to create a (spatial) database to store their ecological data set;
 * will master SQL and spatial SQL to retrieve and process their data;